-In certain scenarios, a property may not rightfully belong to a person, but he/she will be deemed to be the owners of the premises.
-This article is an account of the circumstances prescribed under Section 27 of the Income Tax Act, 1961, which deals with the concept of deemed ownership.
+In certain scenarios, a property may not rightfully belong to a person, but the person is nevertheless considered to be the owner of the premises.
+Such scenarios are referred to as deemed ownership.
+This article provides a description of the circumstances prescribed under Section 27 of the Income Tax Act, 1961, which deals with the concept of deemed ownership.

 Transfer of House Property to Spouse